MavenCode/terraform-azure-k8s/README.md

 Variables can be defined in the vars.tfvars file.
 A template can be seen on the repository.
 General variables can be seen below.

-5. Providers should be setup in the `provider.tf` file.
+5. Provider should be setup in the `provider.tf` file.
 ```
   required_providers {
     azurerm = {